 Welcome to Foundation

 If children are working with books from within our reading scheme they must do the work and complete the reading.
+If a sharing book comes home we would like to encourage parents to enjoy a story with their children.

 Homework will be sent home on a Tuesday to be completed and handed back in on the following Monday.
 These will be challenges to keep you all busy at home.
 Please support us with these tasks to help your child extend their learning.